Quincy Annual Report

 Fortunately, our school has not been given one of these labels.

 As a school, we continue to work on making sure that all of our students are challenged in their learning and that they all are making academic gains throughout the year.
-During the past year we have continued sustainability of several programs despite the pandemic years that we’ve endured.
-These programs include a comprehensive phonics program, Phonics First (grades K-3), a phonics program called Structures for our 5th graders, a rigorous reading program (Ready Gen), along with the continued work in a progressive and successful reading workshop in all grades; in grades K-6, our adopted writing curriculum (Write Well), as well as a continuing the use of Mystery Science in K-5.
+We provide a comprehensive phonics program, Phonics First (grades K-3), a Word Study program called Structures for 4th & 5th graders, a rigorous reading program (Ready Gen), along with the continued work in a progressive and successful reading workshop in all grades.
+In grades K-5, our adopted writing curriculum (Write Well), has been updated to address individual student needs within classroom writing workshops.
+As a result of our District Improvement data, this year’s focus has been on instruction in Mathematics and creating a systematic approach to differentiated instruction and intervention.

 PROCESS FOR ASSIGNING PUPILS TO THE SCHOOL